 In the mid-nineteenth century, Baltimore’s ports needed increased protection along the Patapsco River for the routes between Baltimore and Chesapeake Bay.
-By 1848, the United States War Department had the green light to begin construction on a hexagonal structure designed by Robert E. Lee.
+By 1848, the United States War Department had the green light to begin construction on Fort Carroll, a hexagonal structure designed by Robert E. Lee.

 After the Civil War, Fort Carroll did not see action again until the Spanish-American War in 1898; however by then the Fort’s batteries (fortified locations for heavy guns) were completely obsolete.

 By this time, the War Department saw the Fort as little more than a relic from a bygone era, with walls that would be destroyed by the canons of newer ships.

-Fort Carroll would not see action again.
+The fort would not see action again.
 By the time World War I came around, the Army had removed all the guns from the island for re-appropriation.

 During World War II, the Army used the abandoned fort as a firing range.
 After World War II, the fort would be abandoned once again.

 (click thumbnails to enlarge)

 Today the Fort sits abandoned and inaccessible since the landing platform’s girders have completely rusted away.
-Seagulls have reclaimed the property and have turned it into a bird sanctuary.